mozilla/addons-server/docs/topics/development/services.rst

 Services
 ==========================

-Services contain a couple of scripts that are run as seperate wsgi instances on the services.
-Usually they are hosted on seperate domains.
+Services contain a couple of scripts that are run as separate wsgi instances on the services.
+Usually they are hosted on separate domains.
 They are stand alone wsgi scripts.
 The goal is to avoid a whole pile of Django imports, middleware, sessions and so on that we really don't need.